ianliew/ianliew.github.io/_posts/2015-09-16-coursera-machine-learning-by-stanford-university.md

 **Special Applications** - recommender system, large scale machine learning (map-reduce / on-line learning)

 **Building a ML System** - bias/ variances, regularization, evaluate learning algorithms, learning curves, error analysis, ceiling analysis

+## What's Next?

+This course has provided a good firm foundation on the concepts and idea of Machine Learning and Predictive Analytics.
+However these are also very *academic* and the tools used are quite *rough*.

+As Predictive Analytics and other types of advanced analytics technology are becoming major factors in the analytics market, we have big vendors providing enterprise grade advanced analytics platform with an easy(-ier) and friendly(-ier) user interface.

+Having said that, my next step would still be venturing into R Programming.
+Because, [10 reasons why you should learn R](http://www.r-bloggers.com/10-reasons-why-you-should-learn-r/)